 YuruYuri is a hilarious slice-of-life comedy, and everything great about the medium in a nutshell.
 In my opinion, there's not one bad episode of YuruYuri, and each one produces constant laughs!
 The comedy is very well-crafted, the pacing and comedic timing is spot on, and none of the many running jokes ever become stale.
 The humour is both character, and situation based, as well as some more risque jokes every now and then, and they all hit the mark spot on.

-When it comes to story, YuruYuri is at times very much a 'show about nothing', in the vein of Louie.
+When it comes to story, YuruYuri is at times very much a 'show about nothing'.
 There's sometimes no set structure, but just a collection of scenes, sometimes just of the characters simply discussing a subject for half the episode (which is nowhere near as boring as it sounds).
 I also really like how much happens in each episode.
 In any other show, I can see a point where they'd just cut things off.
 For example, I can see another show taking the concept of the characters at a manga convention as the whole episode, whereas YuruYuri just has it be the first 10 minutes, and the rest of the episode will focus on the characters doing something very different.
 It keeps things fresh constantly.

 The show's protagonist is supposedly Akaza Akari, but the show jokingly plays with that concept all the time, and Akari is frequently sidelined, to the point where some episodes don't even feature her outside the humorous prologue intros.
 In actuality, the show has no one main protagonist, with everyone getting equal time.